A Chef's Secret to the Best Asparagus Risotto Recipe Ever

-It's not really a cookbook like we think of, although it has numerous incredible recipes, but more of a dialogue with the reader about Chef Reynolds experiences in France shopping for amazing local ingredients and then preparing them with his students.
+It's not really a cookbook like we think of, although it has numerous incredible recipes.
+Still, more of a dialogue with the reader about Chef Reynolds's experiences in France, shopping for great local ingredients and then preparing them with his students.

 Note: Since I first posted this recipe, Chef Reynolds has passed away.
-Although I never met Mr Renolds, I did speak with him by phone and we exchanged several emails.
+Although I have not met Mr. Renolds, I spoke with him by phone and exchanged several emails.

-He was a very nice man and very generous with his cooking knowledge.
+He was a lovely man and very generous with his cooking knowledge.

 Asparagus Risotto Recipe